pwaila/TwirlFlake/README.md

 [![License](https://img.shields.io/:license-mit-blue.svg)](https://badges.mit-license.org)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/python/black)

-In this paper, we use topological data analysis techniques to construct a suitable neural network classifier for time series data collected from power plants.
-We use representations of persistence diagrams to derive necessary preprocessing steps and visualize the large data sets.
-We compare architectures with deep one-dimensional convolutional layers combined with stacked long-term memories as a residual network on the task of learning sensor signals of an entire power plant according to the reference designation system for power plants.
-We combine three separate sub-networks that receive as input the time series itself and a representation of the persistent homology for the zeroth and first dimensions.
-We give a mathematical derivation for most of the hyper-parameters.
-For validation, numerical experiments were performed on sensor data from four power plants of the same construction type.
+In this paper, we use topological data analysis techniques to construct a suitable neural network classifier for the task of learning sensor signals of entire power plants according to their reference designation system.
+We use representations of persistence diagrams to derive necessary preprocessing steps and visualize the large amounts of data.
+We derive architectures with deep one-dimensional convolutional layers combined with stacked long short-term memories as residual networks suitable for processing the persistence features.
+We combine three separate sub-networks, obtaining as input the time series itself and a representation of the persistent homology for the zeroth and first dimension.
+We give a mathematical derivation for most of the used hyper-parameters.
+For validation, numerical experiments were performed with sensor data from four power plants of the same construction type.

-**Keywords:** Time series analysis · Persistent homology · Signal processing · Power plants · Geometric embeddings.
+**Keywords:** Power Plants · Time Series Analysis · Signal processing · Geometric embeddings · Persistent homology · Topological data analysis.

 + [This is the link to the arxiv article.]()